Last revised: May 7, 2023

 By: Adam Burns

-The City of Los Angeles was just one train in the Union Pacific’s premier fleet of passenger trains.
+The City of Los Angeles was just one train in Union Pacific’s premier fleet.
 The railroad hosted an entire array of plush City trains including the City of Portland, City of Denver, City of Salina (the original M-10000), City of St. Louis, City of San Francisco, and City of Las Vegas.

 40 Hours, 45 Minutes (Westbound) 40 Hours, 30 Minutes (Eastbound) |